fltt/make4java/README.md

 A typical Java project has the following structure:

-* the whole project is split into a number of "components", each one containing everything needed to build a JAR archive or a native library, i.e., source code, resources, external Java libraries and even JAR archives or native libraries from some other component
+* the whole project is split into a number of "components", each one containing everything needed to build a JAR archive, a test suite or a native library, i.e., source code, resources, external Java libraries and even JAR archives or native libraries from some other component
 * inside each component, source code and resources are both organised hierarchically but rooted on distinct directories
 * the result of the build process is some kind of archive containing the